 For many people, the thought of branching out on their own and going freelance in their profession is the ultimate dream.
 Having the flexibility to work when we want and with who we want, whilst not being chained to the same office desk seems like the perfect, stress-free life.
 But in reality, is this always the case?
 Is being a freelancer completely liberating or is it a solitary existence marred by loneliness?

-At Viking, we decided to find out what life is really like for freelancers.
-We surveyed 1,500 people, half of whom were office-based workers and the other half who were freelancers.
+At Viking, we decided to find out what life is really like for freelancers – those who regularly worked from home before the pandemic.
+Last year, we surveyed 1,500 people, half of whom were office-based workers and the other half who were freelancers.
 We then analysed the results in the hope of highlighting the positives and negatives of being a freelancer as well as the effects it has on the work-life balance, health and much more.

 The Shape of the Working Week